Shikar7/Project_Python/README.md

 2)project data extract from transcript

-Shikar_Tscripts.pdf is the source pdf and we have taken page 16 for our project projectssb.py is the python file for this project result.txt is the result of the file ptable.py is used to convert text file to csv file
+Shikar_Tscripts.pdf is the source pdf

+projectssb.py is the python file for this project result.txt is the result of the file ptable.py is used to convert text file to csv file